PiotrMachowski/lovelace-xiaomi-vacuum-map-card/info.md

 * **How to create map?**

-  You can use any image you want, the easisest way is to use screenshot from Mi Home/FloleVac.
+  You can use any image you want, the easiest way is to use screenshot from Mi Home/FloleVac.

 ## Community
 Thread on [community.home-assistant.io](https://community.home-assistant.io/): [Xiaomi Vacuum Interactive Map Card](https://community.home-assistant.io/t/xiaomi-vacuum-interactive-map-card/)